Pistis

 Sola Fide

-Sola fide — 'faith alone' — is the Reformation doctrine that justification before God comes through faith, not works.
-It was a necessary correction.
-It was also incomplete.
+Sola fide — 'faith alone' — is the Reformation doctrine, held by Protestants, that justification before God comes through faith, not works.
+Catholic and Orthodox Christians hold different accounts of how faith, grace, and works relate to salvation.

 What Does Sola Fide Mean?